mov-cli/mov-cli-jellyplex/README.md

 <div align="center">

-  # mov-cli-ms
+  # 🪼📺 mov-cli-jellyplex
-  <sub>A mov-cli v4 plugin for watching content from your media server.</sub>
+  <sub>A mov-cli v4 plugin for watching content from a media server hosting jellyfin or plex.</sub>

 </div>